-After enjoying the views from Glacier Point, our large group did the Sentinel Dome Hike.
+After enjoying the views from Glacier Point, our large group did the Sentinel Dome Hike on day 2 of the Yosemite itinerary.
 The Half Dome was to be seen at various viewpoints from the hike to Sentinel Dome.
 This hike is easy until the final stretch up to the dome itself, which is short but quite steep.

 The adventurous should climb the top of the granite dome and you will understand what a true 360 view means.
 Valleys and granite cliffs and beautiful vistas wherever you look!

 The kids were exhausted by the time we reached the top of Sentinel Dome, but the scenic vistas of the Half Dome and Yosemite Falls were so worth the climb.
 To the north, you’ll see Yosemite Valley, including El Capitan and Yosemite Falls.
 To the east, you’ll see Nevada Fall, Half Dome and Clouds Rest, and an assortment of High Sierra peaks.
 To the south, the views are not that stunning as the north side.

 You definitely need to carry a jacket for this trek.
 The winds were chilly once we reached the top of the Sentinel Dome.
 We also had to make sure the kids don’t wander off and were careful on the steep slopes.